top of page

 It is extraordinary that a painter should paint the same thing so many times and so methodically.
 Each painting had to be finished the on the day or night it was started.
 Dreher’s act of painting is as much part of the work as the image itself.
 I sit looking at two of these glass paintings.
 Each holds my attention.
 I usually enjoy playing spot-the-difference, but it is not a game they invite me to play.
 There is a quiet intensity to them as individual works, which separately draw me in, and yet I am aware of each being only a part of a larger whole.

 I am intrigued by the image of the empty glass.
-It is empty in, of and outside itself.
+It is empty in, of and outside of itself.

-Not this glass.
+Not this Glass.
 I have fallen for the lure, and I look again at Dreher’s painting.
 It holds and reflects light.
 It catches and bends the light that passes through it like a lens distorting the artificial horizon where the table meets the wall.
-It reflects the light from the window in front of it, allowing within the image another image of glass, revealing a sense of the space of the room in which the painter sits, a space we cannot confront but can only imagine.
+It reflects the light from the window in front of it, allowing within the image another image of glass revealing a sense of the space of the room in which the painter sits, a space we cannot confront but can only imagine.
 The small image of the reflected window signifies a space beyond the window, the space in which we all are.
-The life-size scale of the painted glass holds our gaze intimately.
+The life size scale of the painted glass holds our gaze, intimately.
 It is itself reflected in the surface it sits on.
-The wall and the surface are mathematical infinite planes, x, y and z, abstracted from their objecthood coordinates of time and space.
-The glass is an empty thing placed in a hitherto constructed empty space, but it is all filled with light – even the shadows.
+The wall and the surface are mathematical infinite planes, x, y and z, abstracted from their objecthood co-ordinates of time and space.
+The glass is an empty thing placed in a hitherto constructed empty space but it is all filled with light… even the shadows.

 Peter Dreher